AleMorales9011/ForgeWare/src/02-Provisioning Infrastructure.md

 # What's Terraform?

-`Infrastructure as Code (IaC)` tools allow you to manage infrastructure with configuration files rather than through a graphical user interface.
-IaC allows you to manage your infrastructure consistently by defining resource configurations that you can version, reuse, and share.
+`Infrastructure as Code (IaC)` tools allow you to manage infrastructure with configuration files that you can version, reuse, and share rather than through a graphical user interface.

 # Installing Terraform

 To install Terraform, find the [appropriate package for your system](https://developer.hashicorp.com/terraform/install) and download it as a zip archive.
 After downloading Terraform, unzip the package.
-Terraform runs as a single binary named terraform.

 # Installing Azure CLI